The Place to Share |

 What We SawThe Rainbow River is fed by Rainbow Springs, a 500 million gallon per day spring that stays in the low 70s year round.
 It runs into the Withlacoochee River, which then flows into the Gulf of Mexico.
 The head springs are upriver of the put in at KP Hole at the state park.
 Some folks like to float down this section of the crystal clear river from the start at KP Hole County Park.
 The float takes about 4 hours, while a paddler can complete the trip in a couple of hours or take a more relaxing pace.
 Many people also take a mask, snorkel, and fins to explore the clear water.
 The upper half of this paddle has clear water but it will become more filled with sediment as one nears the takeout.
 Chances are good you'll see lots of wildlife.
 There are several groups of otters on the river, some near KP Hole and some several miles downstream.
 Anhingas and turtles like those at left are a common site. |

-on both sides.
-In this section, we saw a number of large
+saw a number of large

-gar in the water.
-Most of the trip you'll see riverfront homes on the right hand side of the river.
-When you see buildings on the left also, you'll know you're approaching the town of Dunnellon. |
+Most of the trip we paddled by riverfront homes on the right hand side of the river.
+When buildings appeared on the left also, that was a sign that we were nearing the town of Dunnellon. |

 ![]() |